An (Almost) Insider’s Travel Guide to Puerto Vallarta, Mexico: Things To Do and See + Where To Eat, Drink and Shop

 Wander the Backstreets

 Don’t overthink it too much, and just go walk around all the winding back streets and explore Puerto Vallarta.
 I recommend heading at least three blocks up from the malecón and then seeing where the wind takes you.
 But before you think I’ve turned into a ragin’ hippie, definitely make sure you cross the river and head to the old part of Vallarta.
 Especially if you love a good gay bar.
-Oh, and take plenty of pictures of all the awesome, lorazepam sale online while you’re at it.
+Oh, and take plenty of pictures of all the awesome, socially conscious street art while you’re at it.

 The Cerro de la Cruz is the best viewpoint to get a 360-degree panorama over Puerto Vallarta and it used to be a local secret until the authorities tapped into its tourist attraction potential and redeveloped the whole site, adding stairs and building a spiral-staircased viewing platform.
 I’m not bitter.
 I guess at least now you don’t have to climb over a roof to get to the cross.